TwoRingSoft/tworingsoft.com/blog/_posts/2017-04-01-differentiating-ios-app-builds.md

 {% include
 	blog-post-image.html
 	source="xcode-icon-tag-build-phases.png"
-	alt="The Build Phases in Xcode to tag and restore app icons for build variants." caption="The Build Phases in Xcode to tag and restore app icons for build variants." dimensions="width=\"100%\"" %}
+	alt="The Build Phases in Xcode to tag and restore app icons for build variants." %}

 `tag-icons.sh` is a script that wraps some of the different types of overlays I'd like, depending on the build variant, into a convenient interface to which I can simply supply either `tag` or `cleanup` commands.
 (It can be found in [shared-utils](https://github.com/TwoRingSoft/shared-utils).)
 The conditional logic that decides what to display, and invocation of the underlying tool itself, is handled inside: